Nigeria's Sekidika opens Galatasaray goal account as Belhanda and Feghouli complete Denizlispor rout | Goal.com

 West Bromwich Albion reported transfer target Mbaye Diagne was not listed for the encounter but Togo's Mathieu Dossevi saw 63 minutes of action for Denizlispor before he was replaced by Egypt's Ahmed Yasin.

-Wednesday's victory fired Galatasaray to third in the Super Lig table with 36 points from 18 matches - two points behind leaders Besiktas and second-placed Fenerbahce who have a game at hand.
+Wednesday's victory fired Galatasaray to third in the Super Lig table with 36 points from 18 matches - two points behind leaders Besiktas and second-placed Fenerbahce who have a game in hand.

 Denizlispor, meanwhile, are rooted to the bottom to the table with 14 points after 19 games.